 Before:

-The first step was to define the brand platform.
-It was a collaborative effort, the result of curated 1:1 discussions and workshops, and in the end we had a refreshed articulation of the mission, the emotional and functional benefits, and the brand personality.
+Phase 1 to define the brand platform.
+It was a collaborative effort, the result of curated 1:1 discussions, workshops, a marketplace audit, and customer interviews. in the end we had a refreshed articulation of the mission, the emotional and functional benefits, and the brand personality.
 The new Brand Platform:

 A new messaging platform shifted content and tone from one that was “finger-wagging” to one rooted in the confidence and ease one feels when they know they are protected.